Urgent Community Response

 • The percentage of 2-hour UCR referrals that achieved the 2-hour standard in the reporting month

-• The number of 2-hour UCR referrals in scope of the 2-hour standard that were received in the reporting month
+• The number of UCR referrals that were received in the reporting month (both All UCR referrals and 2hr only)

-• The number of all 2-hour UCR contacts that were delivered in the reporting month
+• The number of UCR contacts that were delivered in the reporting month (both All UCR referrals and 2hr only)

 Data is shown nationally and across different geographies; NHS commissioning region, integrated care board (ICB) and provider.